-Sending back the final document to the client
+Sending the final document to the client

 Once the document is double-checked and all client standards are met, the legal transcription will be sent back to the client.
-Clients may also request to have their documents into different digital file formats.
+Clients may also request to have their documents in different digital file formats.

 Tips in finding the right legal transcription provider